(This lesson was updated in March 2017.)

 Tasks 4 and 6

 6. Get Used to a QWERTY Keyboard

 The final section on the TOEFL is the writing section.
 You will need to use a QWERTY keyboard to type your responses into the computer.
-It’s called a QWERTY keyboard because the top row of letters starts from the left with the letters QWERTY.
-LOOK CAREFULLY!
+This is the standard keyboard for all North American keyboards.
+(It’s called a QWERTY keyboard because the top row of letters starts from the left with the letters QWERTY.)

 Learn Touch Typing

-Most people type by using the ‘hunt and peck’ method: you hunt (look) for the letter you need on the keyboard, and then peck (hit) it with a finger.
+Most people type by using the “hunt and peck” method: you hunt (look) for the letter you need on the keyboard, and then peck (hit it) with one finger.
 When you learn touch typing, you will learn how to use all your fingers to to type WITHOUT looking at the keyboard!
 It’s a much faster method of typing, but it takes a lot of practice.
 Touch typing is not essential for the TOEFL, but it definitely helps you type faster.

 Here’s a short video that shows you where to put your fingers on the keyboard:

 Once you learn the correct placement of your fingers, you can practice typing here: